ktorio/ktor-documentation/topics/server-requests.md

 ### Multipart form data {id="form_data"}

-If you need to receive a file sent as a part of a multipart request, call the [.receiveMultipart()](https://api.ktor.io/ktor-server/ktor-server-core/io.ktor.server.request/receive-multipart.html) function and then loop over each part as required.
+To receive a file sent as a part of a multipart request, call the [.receiveMultipart()](https://api.ktor.io/ktor-server/ktor-server-core/io.ktor.server.request/receive-multipart.html) function and then loop over each part as required.

-Because the data in a multipart request is processed in order, you can’t directly access a specific part without going through the parts sequentially.
-Moreover, a multipart request can contain various parts of different types, such as form fields, files, or binary data, which need to be handled differently.
+Multipart request data is processed sequentially, so you can't directly access a specific part of it.
+Additionally, these requests can contain different types of parts, such as form fields, files, or binary data, which need to be handled differently.

-The example below demonstrates how to receive a file and save it to file system:
+The example demonstrates how to receive a file and save it to file system:

 ```kotlin
 ```